zwiebert/tronferno-mcu-bin/docs/menutool-de.md

  [e] http-password ()
  [f] mqtt-enable (1)
  [g] mqtt-url (mqtt://192.168.1.42:7777)
- [h] mqtt-user (xxx)
+ [h] mqtt-user ()
- [i] mqtt-password (xxx)
+ [i] mqtt-password ()

 ```
   3)
-   Press 'o' to write WLAN and MQTT login data to the chip.
+   Drücke 'o' to write WLAN and MQTT login data to the chip.

   4)
-   Press 'a' to read the IP address from the microcontroller and use a webrowser to connect to it.
+   Drücke 'a' zu auslesen der IP adresse from the microcontroller and use a webrowser to connect to it.